Sticky-Piston-Studios/Sticky-Web-Platform/README.md

 ## Contributing

 **We welcome contributions to the Sticky Web Platform!** Whether it's feature enhancements, bug fixes, or documentation improvements, your input is valuable.
-Please refer to our contributing guidelines for more information on how to participate in the development of SWF.
+Please refer to our contributing guidelines for more information on how to participate in the development of SWP.

 ## Table of Contents